By

 - Inspect items: Check stuffed animals and toys for signs of insects or eggs.

-- Wash bedding and clothes regularly and keep any soft furnishings clean and sanitised.
+- Laundry: Wash bedding and clothes regularly and keep any soft furnishings clean and sanitised.

 The following pests are commonly found in the UK and are not harmful, but you may wish to consider the following information and recommendations for prevention:

-Flies, moths, other flying things – do not open windows at night with the lights on.
-Rooms do not come with window screens and students are not able to install these as they can damage fixtures/fittings and are against fire regulations
+Flies, moths, other flying things – These pests are attracted to bright lights and warm, damp places.
+Do not open windows at night with the lights on.
+Rooms do not come with window screens and students are not able to install these as they can damage fixtures/fittings and are against fire regulations.

-Wasps/bees – if there are a high volume of them, report this on Planon in case there is a nest nearby
+Wasps/bees – Although these pests have the potential to sting you, spotting one or two is not a cause for concern.
+However, if there are a high volume of them, report this on Planon in case there is a nest nearby.

-Mice/rats – Report these on Planon as soon as you see them, especially if within a building
+Mice/rats – Report mice or rats on Planon as soon as you see them, especially if within a building.

-Silverfish – common in damp environments such as bathrooms.
-You may wish to ensure areas well ventilated, and floors kept dry.
-If seen in kitchens, please ensure food kept covered and in airtight containers
+Silverfish – Silverfish are common in damp environments, such as bathrooms.
+You may wish to ensure areas are well ventilated, and floors are kept dry.
+If you spot these pests in kitchens, please ensure food is kept covered and in airtight containers.

 Bed Bugs – Report these immediately on Planon.
 Clean all bedding, clothing and soft furnishings, and hoover the room.